buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralAnalysisDomain/Entities/IfcStructuralPlanarAction.md

 # IfcStructuralPlanarAction

-This entity defines an action with constant value which is distributed over a surface.
+This entity defines an action with constant value which is distributed over a surface.<!-- end of definition -->

 > HISTORY  New entity in IFC2x2.